jjfrancois/francoislab/index.md

 {% capture text %}

 Interested in joining our lab?
-Send Joshua an email along with your C.V. to joshua_francois AT hms.harvard.edu.
+Send us an email along with your C.V. to joshua_francois AT hms.harvard.edu.

 {%
   include button.html